-He was cut off when the aforementioned male all but exploded into existence next to the taller lupine with a cooing laugh.
-"That’s right, everyone likes Mahihko!" he chirped before grabbing the back of Lone’s head in a motion too quick for the more masculine wolf to avoid.
-He forced a deep kiss onto his flailing companion that lasted several seconds before Lone was finally able to shove free with a gasp, cheeks flushed and legs trembling slightly.
+He was cut off when the aforementioned wolf all but exploded into existence next to him with a cooing laugh.
+"That’s right, everyone likes Mahihko!" he chirped before grabbing the back of Lone’s head in a motion too quick for him to avoid.
+Mahihko forced a deep kiss onto his flailing companion that lasted several seconds before Lone was finally able to shove free with a gasp, cheeks flushed and legs trembling slightly.

 "God…fucking…dammit, you TAWDRY WHORE!" he yelled, which only made Mahihko grin broadly and lean to the side to eye the three chupadores.

 "Anyone else want a goodbye kiss, eh?
 Eh?
 Sarge?
 M’boy Grif?
 You look like you could use a smooch."